Southeast Zone

 FOURMILE LAKE: hatchery rainbow trout, lake trout, kokanee, brook trout

 The lake is inaccessible except by snow machines.
 Ice fishing might be possible.
-The lake is currently 30 percent full.
+There have been unconfirmed reports of good ice fishing up there but the ice might be getting unsafe.
+The lake is currently 35 percent full.

 Check Fourmile Lake Levels.